databricks/databricks-sdk-java/README.md

 </dependency>
 ```

-Using the SDK is as simple as instantiating `DatabricksWorkspace` and `DatabricksAccount` classes:
+Using the SDK is as simple as instantiating the `DatabricksWorkspace` class:

 ```java
 import com.databricks.sdk.DatabricksWorkspace;